 - My friend, Lenny, grew up in New York.
 He has a New York accent.

-There are many different kinds of accents heard among people from Great Britain.
-People who have a British accent and whose grammar and usage of English is perfect command a tremendous amount of respect.
+- There are many different kinds of accents heard among people from Great Britain.

 - A person from Mexico has a Spanish accent.